Fixing Adult Wobbly Tooth London

 Gum disease and Wobbly Tooth or Teeth Treatment

 Gum disease is treatable.
 If caught early, it’s possible to kill an infection, stop inflammation, and restore the health of your teeth.
 It is really important to maintain good dental hygiene to prevent gum disease.

 If left untreated, gum disease can progress and lead to bone deterioration.
 Your teeth will not receive the support they need and will become loose.
 Early signs of gum disease include gums that bleed, are painful, or are red.
 We can diagnose gum disease by examining your mouth for tartar buildup and by using a dental probe to measure your pocket depth.
 This is the space between your teeth and gums.
 If your pocket depth is larger than normal, this could indicate gum disease.
 We may order dental X-rays to check for bone loss.

-Treatment for loose or wobbly tooth
+Treatment for loose or wobbly tooth in London

 The treatment depends on the cause of the loose or wobbly tooth.
 It may include:

 - Flap surgery.
 Your dentist makes incisions in your gums and pulls back the gum tissue to perform a scaling and root planning procedure.
 Gum tissue is reattached after the procedure.
 This procedure can prevent tooth loss.